 Ferns and Cycads

-Click on the Hyperlinks below for a few examples:
+Click on the links below for a few examples:

 Flowering Plants (the Angiosperms)

-Flowering plants are assembled in beds and displays, like the bromeliads and aroids shown to the right.
+Flowering plants are assembled in beds and displays.

 Class Liliopsida (the monocots)